Hyperlite Mountain Gear 2400 Southwest

 - Can remove/replace waterbottles from side pockets without having to take pack off

-- White fabric shows dirt..but could be used a canvas for art, writing, etc
+- White fabric shows dirt..but could be used as a canvas for art, writing, etc

 - Not fully watertight